Commissioning statement tracker (last updated December 2018)

 Commissioning Statement Process – updated August 2018

-Interim Commissioning Position – Flash Glucose Monitoring Systems – Updated March 2018
+Commissioning Position – Flash Glucose Monitoring Systems – November 2018

 The expected cost of the Flash Glucose Monitoring Systems to the NHS is over £900 per patient per year of continuous use compared with £360 – £650 per patient per year for finger pricking (based on testing 4-8 times per day).
 Therefore, it is currently unaffordable and unsustainable to make it available for all people with diabetes.

-Work is ongoing between the six CCGs within the South West Yorkshire Area Prescribing Committee (Bradford City and Districts CCGs, Calderdale CCG, Greater Huddersfield CCG, North Kirklees CCG, Wakefield CCGs) and diabetes specialists to agree which groups of patients would gain most health benefit from using Flash Glucose Monitoring Systems, whilst keeping it affordable for the NHS.
+Bradford City and Districts CCGs, Calderdale CCG, Greater Huddersfield CCG, North Kirklees CCG and Wakefield CCG and local diabetes specialists have agreed which groups of patients would gain most health benefit from using Flash Glucose Monitoring Systems, whilst keeping it affordable for the NHS.

 Following the publication of the above NHSE guidance to CCGs; the SWYAPC CCGs intend to commission in line with the guidance and align the Commissioning Statements.